KostyaEsmukov/SyncToGit/README.rst

     Following syncs will use that token until it is expired or revoked.
     You can run the sync this way:

-    -  Windows:

-       -  > ``..\Scripts\python main.py config.ini -b``
+    -  > ``synctogit ~/.synctogit/config.ini -b``

-    -  Linux:

-       -  $ ``../bin/python main.py config.ini -b``

     Notice the ``-b`` key - this means never prompt anything - so-called batch mode.
-9. Now you can add remotes to your git repository if you want.
+4. Now you can add remotes to your git repository if you want.
 Just cd to it and add remotes as usual.
 Make sure to set ``push = true`` in the ``config.ini`` file.
-10. Create a sheduler task, so syncs are performed automatically.
+5. Create a scheduler task, so syncs are performed automatically.

     -  Linux: